redwoodjs/rw-shad/README.md

 yarn dlx setup-rwgc
 ```

-Run the command above inside your Redwood project and it'll setup [shadcn/ui](https://ui.shadcn.com/) for you in a way that's tailor-made for Redwood.
+Run the command above inside your Redwood project and it'll setup [rwgc](https://github.com/Tobbe/rwgc) for you.
+You'll get a tailor-made setup of [shadcn/ui](https://ui.shadcn.com) for Redwood, with a RW specific cli to generate components.

 Usage
 -----